geoffatkin/hobson/README.md

 #### Expression evaluation

 Treatment of single- and multi-valued strings and fileset components varies depending on the enclosing XML element in the build file.
-The <cmd> element turns multi-valued expressions into separate arguments, and turns empty lists into the absence of arguments.
-The <opt> element contributes nothing to the enclosing command if any expression within it was empty, and the <path> element concatenates multi-valued expressions using ${:} as a separator.
+The &lt;cmd&gt; element turns multi-valued expressions into separate arguments, and turns empty lists into the absence of arguments.
+The &lt;opt&gt; element contributes nothing to the enclosing command if any expression within it was empty, and the &lt;path&gt; element concatenates multi-valued expressions using ${:} as a separator.
 For example, the "javac" task defined above would run this command:

-    C:\windows\system32\javac.exe -g -Xlint -d bin -sourcepath src src/com/example/hello.java
+    C:\Program Files\Java\jdk1.8.0\bin\javac.exe -g -Xlint -d bin -sourcepath src src/com/example/hello.java

 Unlike Make, Hobson will not submit this command to the shell or command line interpreter.
 This means filenames containing spaces do not need to be quoted, and quote characters do not need to be escaped.
-More subtly, it means parsing of the space-separated arguments within <cmd> occurs before expression evaluation, and Hobson determines the argument array it will pass to the invoked process.
+More subtly, parsing of the space-separated arguments within &lt;cmd&gt; occurs before expression evaluation, and Hobson determines the argument array it will pass to the invoked process.

 #### Explicit and implicit loops

 In the examples above, ${src} is a fileset defined by a pattern that matches only one file, src/com/example/hello.java.
-If there was more than one file in the fileset, then ${src.filename} would have multiple values, and as described above the <cmd> element pass those values as separate arguments.
+If there was more than one file in the fileset, then ${src.filename} would have multiple values, and as described above the &lt;cmd&gt; element pass those values as separate arguments.
 Since ${src.dir} is an attribute of the fileset itself, it remains a single-valued string.

-However, if ${f} is a multi-fileset, then ${f.dir} is a multi-string.
+However, if ${f} is a multi-fileset, then ${f.dir} is a list of strings.
 For example:

     <target name="bin1" pattern="bin1/**/*.class"/>